esilver0/CATT/sslstrip-experiment.md

 once more.

 Verify that this time there is an HTTPS connection even though SSLstrip is enabled.
-This is because of the [HSTS protocal](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) which helps mitigate SSLstrip by instructing the browser to not downgrade to HTTP once a secure connection has been established.
+HSTS prevented the SSLstrip attack by instructing the browser to not downgrade to HTTP since a secure connection had been established.

 *Optional: Once a site that supports HSTS has been visited with a secure connection, you can delete the history enabling SSLstrip to take effect.
 See [Delete HSTS history](#delete-hsts-history)*

-**Visting a site that does not support HSTS**
+#### Visting a site that does not support HSTS

 Not all websites support HSTS.
-It is an opt-in protocol.
+It is an opt-in protocol that requires proper configuration.
+First, the website has to support HTTPS.
+Second, the website has to include [HSTS response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).

 On an SSH session on the attacker, run

 ```
 killall sslstrip
 ```

 to stop the SSL stripping proxy.

 In the Firefox window where NoVNC is running, visit